1,2-Difluoroethane

 1,2-Difluoroethane is a saturated hydrofluorocarbon containing an atom of fluorine attached to each of two carbons atoms.
 The formula can be written CH2FCH2F.
 It is an isomer of 1,1-difluoroethane.
 It has a HFC name of HFC-152 with no letter suffix.

 When cooled to cryogenic temperatures it can have different conformers, gauche and trans.
 In the liquid form these are about equally abundant and easily interconvert.
 As a gas it is mostly the gauche form.

-In the HFC-152 designation, 2 means two fluorine atoms, 5 means 5-1 or four hydrogen atoms, and 1 means 1+1 or two carbon atoms.
+In the HFC-152 designation, 2 means two fluorine atoms, 5 means 5 − 1 or four hydrogen atoms, and 1 means 1 + 1 or two carbon atoms.

 Formation

 Ethylene reacts explosively with fluorine yielding a mixture of 1,2-difluoroethane and vinyl fluoride.
 With solid fluorine it will react when triggered by near-infrared radiation.

 Properties

-Critical temperature is 107.5 °C.
+The critical temperature of 1,2-difluoroethane is 107.5 °C.

-If a C-H bond is over excited with too much vibration, the intramolecular vibrational relaxation takes 490 picoseconds.
+If a C–H bond is over excited with too much vibration, the intramolecular vibrational relaxation takes 490 picoseconds.

-The F-C-C-F dihedral angle is about 72°.
+The F–C–C–F dihedral angle is about 72°.
 Natural bond orbital deletion bond calculations show that 1,2-difluoroethane prefers the gauche conformation due to hyperconjugation effects.
-Since F is much more electronegative than the C atom, it will have greater electron density for the bonding orbital (Carbon-fluorine bond).
-Thus, C will have larger σ* orbital, which is stabilized through C-H hyperconjugation.
-This cis C-H bonds and the C-F σ* interactions are significant.
+Since F is much more electronegative than the C atom, it will have greater electron density for the bonding orbital (carbon–fluorine bond).
+Thus, C will have larger σ* orbital, which is stabilized through C–H hyperconjugation.
+Thus cis C–H bonds and the C–F σ* interactions are significant.
 The dihedral angle of about 72° is a result of decreasing hyper conjugative stability and decreasing steric destabilization.